-- 25. Q: Can a successful applicant organisation collect additional fees such as travel fees for visits, handouts, insurance, etc. from the student participants? - A: A successful applicant organisation is not allowed to collect additional fees from the student participants.
-They should carefully plan the programme activities and include all necessary fees in the budget plan submitted along with the proposal. - 26.
-Q: Is there any minimum enrolment for a programme to proceed? - A: The demand of off-school advanced programmes for gifted students remains high and small-class teaching is encouraged to cater for learner diversity.
+- 25. Q: Can a successful applicant organisation collect additional fees such as travel fees for visits, handouts and insurance from the student participants? - A: A successful applicant organisation is not allowed to collect additional fees from the student participants.
+They should carefully plan the programme activities and include all necessary fees in the budget plan when submitting the application form. - 26.
+Q: Is there any minimum enrolment for a programme to proceed? - A: The demand for off-school advanced programmes for gifted students remains high and small-class teaching is encouraged to cater for learner diversity.
 There is no minimum enrolment for a programme to proceed at the moment.
-However, successful applicant organisations are expected to have networks with local primary/ secondary schools and play an active role in promoting the programmes to schools/ parents. - 27.
-Q: What are the commitments of a successful applicant organisation? - A: A successful applicant organisation will be required to sign a service agreement with the Grantor.
-The service agreement will set out in details the conditions of the funding support.
+However, successful applicant organisations are expected to have networks with local primary/ secondary schools and play an active role in promoting the programmes to schools/ parents.

+- 27. Q: What are the commitments of a successful applicant organisation? - A: The successful applicant organisation will be required to sign a agreement with the Grantor.
+The agreement will set out in detail the conditions of the funding support.
 The successful applicant organisation will be required to play an active role in assuring the quality of the programme.
-A quality assurance mechanism needs to be included in the proposal and the detailed implementation plan for consideration by the Advisory Committee on Gifted Education. - 28.
-Q: What reports need to be submitted by a successful applicant organisation for its programme? - A: A successful applicant organisation is required to submit reports according to the arrangement and schedule stipulated in the service agreement with the Grantor.
-General requirement is as follows:
+A quality assurance mechanism needs to be included in the application form and the detailed implementation plan. - 28.
+Q: What reports need to be submitted by a successful applicant organisation? - A: The successful applicant organisation is required to submit reports according to the requirements and submission schedule stipulated in the agreement with the Grantor.
+General requirements are as follows: